Is Knowing Facebook Cost Per Engagement Enough?

 - Lead generation from your ad campaign.

-With the combination of the above-shown metrics, you could learn about the actionable insights.
+With the combination of the above-shown metrics, you could learn about actionable insights.
 And accordingly, optimize it to generate better ROI.

 Facebook Ad Metrics You Need To Know: